Search Engine Optimisation, Email Marketing, and Social Media Marketing Consultant | Blogger

 October 8, 2014

-I had a good time in these Durga Puja holidays without any specific programme of watching big movies in theatres.
-There was no release of any big science fiction movie in India on that time which would have suited my taste better.
-But I knew that two big starrer Hindi movies were going to be released in India during Durga Puja festival.
-One is 'Bang Bang' and another one is 'Haider' but I didn't have any plan to watch either of them in theatre.
+I had a good time during these Durga Puja holidays without any specific programme of watching big movies in theatres.
+There was no release of any big science fiction movie in India at that time which would have suited my taste better.
+But I knew that two big-starrer Hindi movies were going to be released in India during the Durga Puja festival.
+One is 'Bang Bang' and another one is 'Haider' but I didn't have any plans to watch either of them in the theatre.
 But a small news headline caught my attention that 'Bang Bang' had earned a whopping big amount of Rs.
 175 crore worldwide in just four days.
-Boy, there must be something special in that movie, big star casting, an exciting trailer, action and romance…..What more can you ask for?
+Boy, there must be something special in that movie, big star casting, an exciting trailer, action, and romance…..What more can you ask for?

 I had some other plans to enjoy my holidays but ultimately I decided to watch 'Bang Bang' instead.
-Just like everybody else, I entered into a movie theatre in south Kolkata with high expectation but by the time this movie reached its half time, I already knew that it was a shocker and a heart breaker as well.
-But I still didn't get into conclusion that it was a complete waste of my time rather I was still waiting for the climax and also looking for other entertaining elements in this movie.
+Just like everybody else, I entered a movie theatre in south Kolkata with high expectations but by the time this movie reached its halftime, I already knew that it was a shocker and a heartbreaker as well.
+But I still didn't get to the conclusion that it was a complete waste of my time rather I was still waiting for the climax and also looking for other entertaining elements in this movie.
 I also thought about writing a review.

 Let’s proceed further.
-As soon as Omar Zafar flees from MI6, a new news headline emerges on all the TV news channels across the world that the precious and prestigious Koh-i-noor diamond has been stolen from the Tower of London.
-The interesting part is the very reason behind that stealing which is the declaration of Omar Zafar that he will give a reward of $5 Million to the thief who must be an Indian, so that Omar Zafar can hold both India and UK to ransom in order to prevent the extradition treaty which is yet to be signed between these two countries.
-If this is the motive, then what on Earth an Indian thief is necessary for that, because the nationality of the thief is not important but the diamond itself is, if the mission has to be accomplished successfully.
-OK fine, next stop is Shimla in India.
+As soon as Omar Zafar flees from MI6, a new news headline emerges on all the TV news channels across the world that the precious and prestigious Koh-i-Noor diamond has been stolen from the Tower of London.
+The interesting part is the very reason behind that stealing which is the declaration of Omar Zafar that he would give a reward of $5 Million to the thief who must be an Indian, so that Omar Zafar can hold both India and the UK for ransom to prevent the extradition treaty which is yet to be signed between these two countries.
+If this is the motive, then what on Earth an Indian thief is necessary for that because the nationality of the thief is not important but the diamond itself is if the mission has to be accomplished successfully.
+OK, fine, the next stop is Shimla in India.
 A meeting has been arranged between the thief Rajveer (played by Hrithik Roshan) and the men of Hamid Gul for a deal for Koh-i-noor.
 Now Rajveer doesn’t agree to complete the deal with the initial reward money of $5 Million but demands $20 Million instead, as a new price.
-I was confused that if we just leave the successful smuggling part of the diamond from UK to India, why any thief comes to an agreement to finalize the deal in India instead of somewhere safe place in UK so that the risk of being caught could be avoided or minimized.
+I was confused that if we just left the successful smuggling part of the diamond from the UK to India, why did any thief agree to finalise the deal in India instead of somewhere safe place in the UK so that the risk of being caught could be avoided or minimised.
 If I am not wrong, the price tag of Koh-i-noor should be above $1 Billion or it could even be priceless.
-If you can get $1 Billion or some less than that in black market, then would you like to deal it just in Millions?
-Did you see the Koh-i-noor diamond which Rajveer showed to the Men of Hamid Gul at an open restaurant in Shimla?
-It was a good and typical diamond shaped diamond but not the good replica of Koh-i-noor.
+If you can get $1 Billion or some less than that in the black market, then would you like to deal it just in Millions?
+Did you see the Koh-i-Noor diamond that Rajveer showed to the Men of Hamid Gul at an open restaurant in Shimla?
+It was a good and typical diamond-shaped diamond but not a good replica of Koh-i-noor.
 I think the actual replica of Koh-i-noor won’t look like a good and typical diamond in the movie and therefore it was an intentional presentation of the diamond by the Director.

 Now the sweetest part of the film takes place, which is the appearance of the Heroine of this movie, Harleen Sahani (played by Katrina Kaif).
 I must say that the Director of this movie has portrayed this character Harleen Sahani in a very peculiar way.
 She works in the Bank of Shimla as a Receptionist but where is the Reception Desk?
-She sits in a common desk along with other Clarks inside the Bank and handles some telephone calls.
+She sits at a common desk along with other Clarks inside the Bank and handles some telephone calls.
 Please don’t tell me that this is a new ultra-modern type of Receptionist job.
 She is single but doesn’t have a Boyfriend.
-It is not like that she doesn’t want a Boyfriend, because she is still looking for a Date with the help of a dating website.
-A modern young female character with a great figure and a good job and who lives in a modern city of India, is still looking for her first Boyfriend.
+It is not like she doesn’t want a Boyfriend, because she is still looking for a Date with the help of a dating website.
+A modern young female character with a great figure and a good job who lives in a modern city in India is still looking for her first Boyfriend.
 Can you believe that?
 Sorry, I cannot buy that story.
-May be the Director could have presented this character Harleen Sahani in a better, mature and acceptable way.
-I don’t want to spend too many words how Katrina Kaif speaks in Hindi or how good her acting skills are.
-It’s a open secret and already well discussed by the fans of Bollywood movies.
+Maybe the Director could have presented this character Harleen Sahani in a better, mature, and acceptable way.
+I don’t want to spend too many words on how Katrina Kaif speaks in Hindi or how good her acting skills are.
+It’s an open secret and already well-discussed by the fans of Bollywood movies.
 There is nothing to add there.

-As the Hero and Heroine are running away together, Heroine is witnessing the spy kind of fighting by Hero with the bad guys, crossing continents without passport or visa, experiencing the life in Hideouts; it slowly reminded me about a Hollywood movie ‘Knight and Day’ (Played by Tom Cruise and Cameron Diaz) and as much as the events unfolded, they seemed familiar to me, I was literally losing my interest in this movie and practically it was too hard for me to hold my patience till the end.
+As the Hero and Heroine are running away together, Heroine is witnessing the spy kind of fighting by Hero with the bad guys, crossing continents without a passport or visa, and experiencing life in Hideouts; it slowly reminded me of the Hollywood movie ‘Knight and Day’ (Played by Tom Cruise and Cameron Diaz) and as much as the events unfolded, they seemed familiar to me, I was literally losing my interest in this movie and practically it was too hard for me to hold my patience till the end.
 Who are the Script Writer and Director of this movie?
-Are they stupid and do not do any homework at all or do they think that the audience are all stupid?
-How can the Director gets inspired so much and copies the scenes of ‘Knight and Day’ so obviously in ‘Bang Bang’?
-Later I came to know that ‘Bang Bang’ is the so called official remake of ‘Knight and Day’.
+Are they stupid and do not do any homework at all or do they think that the audience is all stupid?
+How can the Director get inspired so much and copy the scenes of ‘Knight and Day’ so obviously in ‘Bang Bang’?
+Later I came to know that ‘Bang Bang’ is the so-called official remake of ‘Knight and Day’.
 Really!
 An Indian version of that Hollywood movie.
 Good Lord!
 Please give the Oscar to the Director of ‘Bang Bang’ in a new category which is “How to Remake Officially and Destroy Successfully, a Bollywood Movie”.
-Please do the official remake shit only for south Indian movies or even try to remake officially the old Bollywood movies.
+Please do the official remake shit only for South Indian movies or even try to remake officially the old Bollywood movies.
 A few Bollywood Directors have successfully done that but please keep the Hollywood movies aside for now.

 The story circles officially from London to Shimla via Prague and Dehradun.
 But the change of locations didn’t follow any logic.
-The couple escaped from Shimla and reached to a hideout which is an island somewhere in Europe and close to Prague, but without any passport and visa.
-Remember Harleen Sahani when she escaped form the grip of ISS in hurry and clearly she couldn’t carry her passport with her.
+The couple escaped from Shimla and reached a hideout which is an island somewhere in Europe and close to Prague, but without any passport and visa.
+Remember Harleen Sahani when she escaped from the grip of ISS in a hurry and couldn’t carry her passport with her?
 I am leaving the passport and visa part in this movie.
-It looks real that the she can be brought back to India by the help of ISS and Indian Embassy in Prague.
-Finally the Heroine has been kidnapped by the men of Omar Zafar form her house in Shimla and brought to the hideout of Omar Zafar in the middle of a Desert.
-Bike riding, F1 car riding and sea plane all close to a Desert which looks to me a modern Arabic Desert probably in the Middle East.
-The locations are fine as far as this shiny and bang movie is concerned but there is no such place in India close to Shimla and the Thar Desert in Rajasthan doesn’t look like that with ultra-modern highways, F1 cars, flyovers, sea planes etc. OK let me leave this change of location part here.
-It can be accepted in movies especially in Bollywood movies.
+It looks real that she can be brought back to India by the help of ISS and Indian Embassy in Prague.
+Finally, the Heroine has been kidnapped by the men of Omar Zafar from her house in Shimla and brought to the hideout of Omar Zafar in the middle of a Desert.
+Bike riding, F1 car riding, and seaplane are all close to a Desert which looks to me like a modern Arabic Desert probably in the Middle East.
+The locations are fine as far as this shiny and bang movie is concerned but there is no such place in India close to Shimla and the Thar Desert in Rajasthan doesn’t look like that with ultra-modern highways, F1 cars, flyovers, seaplanes, etc. OK let me leave this change of location part here.
+It can be accepted in movies, especially in Bollywood movies.

-Some of the songs and their picturisation are good in accordance with the modern Zen-Y taste and also good for night clubs.
-If you are the crazy fans of Katrina Kaif or specially Hrithik Roshan and if you know how to ignore the logic and yet just want to enjoy a typical Bollywood Hindi movie, then you can watch this movie without any hesitation.
-This movie has its own entertaining elements and all the masala of a typical Bollywood movie.
+Some of the songs and their picturisation are good following the modern Zen-Y taste and also good for nightclubs.
+If you are a crazy fan of Katrina Kaif or especially Hrithik Roshan and if you know how to ignore the logic and yet just want to enjoy a typical Bollywood Hindi movie, then you can watch this movie without any hesitation.
+This movie has its entertaining elements and all the masala of a typical Bollywood movie.
 Hrithik Roshan has been presented as a complete entertainment package and some may say that it’s a complete paisa vasool movie, after all, it has joined the Rs.
 100 Crore club in the first week of its release.

 World Cup Football 2014 (Brazil) - English Songs